A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Abstract

 \section{Abstract}

 In recent years, there has been attention on leveraging the statistical modeling capabilities of neural networks for reconstructing sub-sampled Magnetic Resonance Imaging (MRI) data.
 Most proposed methods assume the existence of a representative fully-sampled dataset and use fully-supervised training.
 However, for many applications, fully sampled training data is not available, and may be highly impractical to acquire.
-The development of self-supervised methods, which use only sub-sampled data for training, are therefore highly desirable.
+The development and understanding of self-supervised methods, which use only sub-sampled data for training, are therefore highly desirable.
 This work extends the Noisier2Noise framework, which was originally constructed for self-supervised denoising tasks, to variable density sub-sampled MRI data.
-Further, we use the Noisier2Noise framework to analytically explain the performance of Self-Supervised Learning via Data Undersampling (SSDU), a recently proposed method that performs well in practice but until now lacked theoretical justification.
-We also use Noisier2Noise to propose a modification of SSDU that we find substantially improves its reconstruction quality and robustness, offering a test set mean-squared-error within 1\% of fully supervised training on the fastMRI brain dataset.
+We use the Noisier2Noise framework to analytically explain the performance of Self-Supervised Learning via Data Undersampling (SSDU), a recently proposed method that performs well in practice but until now lacked theoretical justification.
+Further, we propose two modifications of SSDU that arise as a consequence of the theoretical developments.
+Firstly, we propose partitioning the sampling set so that the subsets have the same type of distribution as the original sampling mask.
+Secondly, we propose a loss weighting that compensates for the sampling and partitioning densities.
+On the fastMRI dataset we show that these changes significantly improve SSDU's image restoration quality and robustness to the partitioning parameters.